PyMiniRacer v0.12.2

 I think this could be turned into a generalized strategy for safely sharing allocated C++ memory with V8:

-share with V8 will need to live at least as long as the
+1. Assume any raw pointers and references to C++ objects which you directly share with V8 will need to live at least as long as the V8::Isolate.

-. - If you want to be able to delete any objects before the
+2. If you want to be able to delete any objects before the v8::Isolate exits, don’t share raw pointers and references.
+Instead:

-exits, don’t share raw pointers and references.
-Instead:- On the C++ side, create an ID-number-to-pointer map, and give V8 only ID
+1. On the C++ side, create an ID-number-to-pointer map, and give V8 only ID numbers, as the data argument of v8::Function::New.

-callback implementation can read the ID number and safely convert it to a C++ pointer by looking it up in the map. - Design an API, whether in C++ or JavaScript (or Python which calls C++ in PyMiniRacer’s case) which authoratively tears down the C++ object and the ID-number-to-pointer map entry.
+3. Design an API, whether in C++ or JavaScript (or Python which calls C++ in PyMiniRacer’s case) which authoratively tears down the C++ object and the ID-number-to-pointer map entry.
 (Don’t rely on V8 to tell you when all references to the object have dropped; it won’t do this reliably.)

-- Because we aren’t tracking dangling IDs on the JavaScript side (we can’t!), be prepared for JavaScript code to try and use the ID after you’ve torn down the object.
+4. Because we aren’t tracking dangling IDs on the JavaScript side (we can’t!), be prepared for JavaScript code to try and use the ID after you’ve torn down the object.
 The C++ code can easily detect this (because the ID is not in the map), and safely reject such attempts.

 System diagram